vishwas393/yantra/README.md

         ```

-	2. **Acceleration Continuity**: For this approach, two virtual path-points are added to the system and continuity upto accelaration is calculated. (not working yet)
+	2. **Acceleration Continuity**: For this approach, two virtual path-points are added to the system and continuity upto accelaration is calculated. (implemented but not yet working)

 ![Traj Eq](https://github.com/vishwas393/yantra/blob/controller_switching/misc/trajectory_image.png?raw=true "trajectory_equation")